fredgrott/shareme.github.com/_posts/2012-6-1-The-Need-for-Emulator-Speed.md

 layout: post
 title: The Need for Emulator Speed
 tagline: can haz fast
-description: how toe speed up the android emulator in the sdk
+description: how to speed up the android emulator in the sdk
 categories: articles
 tags: [android, java, emulator, SDK, avd, mobile, AVD]
 ---